 Each row of this table is a belief that can predict the consequences of an action.
 A creature's understanding of its environment is a measure of how complete, accurate, and efficient its beliefs are.

-This is probably a good place to reiterate that my proposed working examples are meant to be the simplest working implementation I can think of.
+This is probably a good place to reiterate that my examples are meant to be the simplest I can imagine.
 Their purpose is to show that an implementation is possible, and to help illustrate the concept.
 I assume that real working implementations will be more sophisticated to optimize for effectiveness and speed.
 These advanced versions should still follow the same basic principles and, more importantly, appear to function the same to anything outside of their black box.

 A thought is the conversion of a situation and a proposed action into predictive subjective sensory data.
 It starts with an idea for a possible action.
 This proposed action and the current situation can be used to locate the corresponding belief in the beliefs table.
 From that, we can predict a consequent situation.